nosportugal/azure-multitenant-users-sync/README.md

 2. Configure an [Azure Storage Account Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite?tabs=visual-studio)

-3. Create an Azure App Registration and store the client secret on the key vault created via terraform.
+3. Create an Azure App Registration and save the the client ID and client secret.
 NOTE: the app registration needs the correct permissions on both tenants to be able to read/write groups and send invitations.

 4. Configure the ```local.settings.json``` file on the root folder
     ```json